Biharmonic C-parallel Legendrian submanifolds in 7-dimensional Sasakian space forms: Biharmonic parallel Lagrangian submanifolds

 \section{Biharmonic parallel Lagrangian submanifolds}

 Let $\mathbb{C}P^n(4)$ denote the complex projective space of complex dimension $n$ and constant holomorphic sectional curvature $4$.
 We denote by $J$ the almost complex structure of $\mathbb{C}P^n(4)$.
-An $n$-dimensional submanifold $M^n$ of $\mathbb{C}P^n(4)$ is called {\it Lagrangian} if $J$ interchanges the tangent and the normal spaces at each point.
+An $n$-dimensional submanifold $M^n$ of $\mathbb{C}P^n(4)$ is said to be {\it Lagrangian} if $J$ interchanges the tangent and the normal spaces at each point.

-In Theorem 6.3 of \cite{fe}, Fetcu and Oniciuc classified proper biharmonic parallel Lagrangian submanifolds in $\mathbb{C}P^3(4)$.
-However, the classification result is proved by applying the wrong statement of Lemma 4.4 in \cite{ba}, and hence it is also wrong.
-This section determines explicitly all such submanifolds.
+In \cite[Theorem 6.3]{fe}, Fetcu and Oniciuc presented the classification result of proper biharmonic parallel Lagrangian submanifolds in $\mathbb{C}P^3(4)$.
+However, the theorem is proved by applying the wrong statement of \cite[Lemma 4.4]{ba}, and hence the classification is incomplete.
+This section completes it.
 First, we recall the following. \begin{proposition}[\cite{fe}] Let $L: M^3\rightarrow \mathbb{C}P^3(4)$ be a proper biharmonic parallel Lagrangian immersion.
-Then $L$ is locally given by $\pi\circ f$, where $\pi: S^{2n+1}(1)\rightarrow \mathbb{C}P^n(4)$ is the Hopf fibration and $f: M^3\rightarrow S^7(1)$ is a non-minimal $\mathcal{C}$-parallel Legendrian immersion satisfying \be \mathrm{Tr} 2pt h(\cdot, A_H\cdot)=6H. \ee \end{proposition}
+Then $L$ is locally given by $\pi\circ f$, where $\pi: S^{2n+1}(1)\rightarrow \mathbb{C}P^n(4)$ is the Hopf fibration and $f: M^3\rightarrow S^7(1)$ is a non-minimal $\mathcal{C}$-parallel Legendrian immersion satisfying \be \mathrm{Tr} 2pt h(\cdot, A_H\cdot)=6H. \nonumber \ee \end{proposition}